dini-ag-kim/avram/specification.md

 - `flat`: all fields are flat without indicators or occurrences (simple key-value structures with repeatable keys)

-- `marc`: flat fields have no indicators or occurrences, variable fields have two indicators and no occurrences.
+- `marc`: flat fields have no indicators or occurrences, variable fields have no occurrences and exactely two indicators, each being a lowercase alphanumeric character or a space character (`a` to `z`, `0` to `9`, and ` `).
-   Field tags are either the string `LDR` or a string of three digits.
+   Field tags are either a string of three digits or the string `LDR`.

 - `pica`: all fields are variable without indicators.
 Field tags consist of four characters being a digit `0`, `1`, or `2`, followed by two digits, followed by an uppercase letter `A` to `Z` or `@`.